Cocker Spaniel

 1. Cocker Spaniel HistoryCocker Spaniel History- Source: Liscene Storehouse

-The Cocker Spaniel is known for its cheerful, affectionate, lively personality.
+The Cocker Spaniel is one of the dog breeds known for its cheerful, affectionate, lively personality.
 They are highly social dogs that thrive on human companionship, making them excellent family pets.
 Their playful nature and boundless energy make them great companions for children and active individuals.

 • Temperament